hw538/docs-cfdnapro/docs/tutorials/tutorial_4.rst

-In this tutorial, we will be working with fragment size metrics data, which is commonly generated in cfDNA research using
+In this tutorial, we will be working with fragment size metrics data, which are commonly generated in cfDNA research using
 `Picard <https://samtools.github.io/hts-specs/SAMv1.pdf>`__.

     Picard is a set of command line tools for manipulating high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF.
 These file formats are defined in the Hts-specs repository.
-See especially the SAM specification and the VCF specification.
+See the SAM specification and the VCF specification.
 [1]_

 Fragment size, also commonly referred to as cfDNA fragment length,